WHAT SETS US APART

 Help your staff know the MDS process and, in turn, they will help provide the best plan of care, documentation and reimbursement for your facility.
 Private, in-house training in your facility can be arranged.
 One-time facility review of the MDS process can be arranged depending on location and schedule.
 A follow-up visit or quarterly visits are additional options- the choice is yours.
 Please contact us for rates.

-MDS (Minimum Data Set)/RAI (Resident Assessment Instrument) Advisor provides consultant services to the MDS Nurse and Interdisciplinary Team in Skilled Nursing Facilities regarding the MDS according to CMS guidelines for better quality of care and proper Medicare reimbursement.
+MDS (Minimum Data Set)/RAI (Resident Assessment Instrument) Advisor provides consultant services to the MDS Nurse and Interdisciplinary Team in Skilled Nursing and Long Term Care Facilities regarding the MDS according to CMS guidelines for better quality of care and proper Medicare reimbursement.

 Improve quality of care: In 2010, MDS had a major revision to what is now known as MDS 3.0.
 The MDS 3.0 has interviews that were added to allow the resident's voice- to include expression of the resident's personal preference.

-Avoid losing revenue from miscoding: Having more than 20 years in Long-Term Care, the lead MDS Advisor utilizes that experience to find areas in each chart to improve the resident's care.
+Avoid losing revenue from miscoding: Having started more than 30 years ago in SNF/Long-Term Care, the lead MDS Advisor utilizes that experience to find areas in each chart to improve the resident's care and to code for optimal reimbursement.
 An MDS Advisor is instrumental in finding areas of improvement and to provide solutions thereby minimizing costly scenarios.

 Improve 5-Star Rating: MDS/RAI Advisor reviews Quality Measure reports, audits charts and develops plan of action to improve the facility's 5-Star rating, if applicable.